-- The evidence they present shows that a diet high in animal proteins may increase the risk of gaining a cardiovascular disease.
+- The evidence they present shows that a diet high in animal proteins may increase the risk of gaining cardiovascular disease.

 About the Research

 This research about cardiovascular disease and nutrition builds on findings from the Third National Examination and Nutritional Health Survey.
 Furthermore, the research was done with the aid of scientists from Penn State College of Medicine.
-Also, their findings are available through the Lancet EClinical Medicine journal.
+Also, their findings are available in the Lancet EClinical Medicine journal.

 Link Between Cardiovascular Diseases and Sulfur Amino Acids